EDFilms/File-Temple/Core/External/FBX/installing-the-fbx-sdk.md

 It must be installed correctly for the Scenetrack FBX to compile correctly and to operate.

-The Autodesk FBX installer for Microsoft Windows and Apple macOs can be downloaded [from the Autodesk FBX website](http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=26012646).
+The Autodesk FBX installer for Microsoft Windows and Apple macOS can be downloaded [from the Autodesk FBX website](http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=26012646).

 Microsoft Windows
 --